 Photo by Fabian von Schlabrendorff

-Already the recipient of several international prizes, Indira Grier has been invited to the Verbier Festival Soloist Academy in 2021 and 2022, has won Making Music’s 2019 ‘Philip and Dorothy Green Young Artist Award’, the 2019 RCM Unaccompanied Bach Prize, the 2018 RCM Concerto Competition performing the Elgar Cello Concerto, and a Gold Medal in the 2019 Vienna International Music Competition.
-In recent years she has also won awards from the Hattori Foundation and the Countess of Munster Musical Trust and she is very grateful to be supported by Help Musicians UK.
+Already the recipient of several international prizes, Indira Grier has been invited to the Verbier Festival Soloist Academy in 2021 and 2022, has won Making Music’s 2019 concert scheme - the ‘Philip and Dorothy Green Young Artist Award’, the 2019 RCM Unaccompanied Bach Prize, the 2018 RCM Concerto Competition performing the Elgar Cello Concerto, and a Gold Medal in the 2019 Vienna International Music Competition.
+She currently holds teaching positions at the Yehudi Menuhin School and the Junior Royal College of Music.
+In recent years she has also won awards from the Hattori Foundation, the Countess of Munster Musical Trust and Help Musicians UK.
 Other competition successes include winning prizes at the 2016 Royal Overseas League Competition, the 2014 Tunbridge Wells International Young Artists Competition and the 2012 Bromsgrove International Young Musicians’ Platform.
 She was awarded the Junior Guilhermina Suggia Gift on two consecutive occasions (2010 & 2012) and she won all available prizes at the Junior Royal Academy of Music, including the 2013 Concerto Competition.

 Indira has performed across the UK and Europe in venues including Wigmore Hall, St. John's Smith Square, St. James' Piccadilly, Blackheath Halls, Sheldonian Theatre Oxford, Èglise de Verbier and Palazzo Chigi-Saracini Siena.
 She has participated regularly in masterclasses with David Geringas, Frans Helmerson, Thomas Ades and Steven Isserlis at the Accademia Chigiana, Interlaken Classics, Schleswig-Holstein Festival, IMS Prussia Cove and Verbier Festival.

-She has been performing as soloist from the age of twelve working with conductors such as Stephen Cleobury, Jonathan Willcocks, Martin Andre and Robert Max, and also frequently performs across the UK as part of the Grier Trio.
-A keen chamber musician, Indira is currently collaborating with pianists Daniel Lebhardt and Ariel Lanyi, and has enjoyed working with artists including Simon Crawford-Phillips, Andrew Marriner, Clio Gould, Matthew Truscott, Rebecca Gilliver and the Castalian Quartet in festivals such as Prussia Cove Open Chamber Music and Wye Valley Chamber Music.
-In the coming season Indira looks forward to performances of Schumann, Elgar and Finzi concertos.
+She has been performing as soloist from the age of twelve working with conductors such as Stephen Cleobury, Jonathan Willcocks, Martin Andre and Robert Max, and has also performed frequently across the UK as part of the Grier Trio.
+A keen chamber musician, Indira's recent collaborations have been with pianists Daniel Lebhardt and Ariel Lanyi, and she has enjoyed working with artists including Simon Crawford-Phillips, Andrew Marriner, Clio Gould, Matthew Truscott, Rebecca Gilliver and the Castalian Quartet in festivals such as Prussia Cove Open Chamber Music, Winchester Chamber Music Festival and Wye Valley Chamber Music festival.
+Last season included performances of Schumann, Dvorak, Elgar and Finzi concertos.
 Of mixed Indian and British heritage, Indira believes strongly in promoting diversity in classical music and has worked with Chineke.
 She is also passionate about fighting climate change and was invited by the Verbier Festival to perform in Glasgow during the 2021 COP26 Summit alongside other alumni from the Soloist Academy.

 She completed her Masters degree with Distinction studying with Alexander Chaushian at the Royal College of Music, London, where she held an RCM Scholarship.
 Previously she was taught by Melissa Phelps, and then by Troels Svane at the Musikhochschule Luebeck.